Step-by-Step Guide to Navigating the New Market Tax Credits Application Process

 Phase Three: Initial Screening and Letter of Intent

-Once you’ve identified interested CDEs, they’ll conduct initial screening to assess your project’s basic eligibility and fit with their portfolio.
+Once you’ve identified interested CDEs, they’ll conduct initial screening to assess your project’s basic eligibility and portfolio fit.
 This screening typically involves a preliminary call or meeting where you present your project and answer questions about location, business activities, financing needs, and community impact.

-If the CDE views your project favorably after initial screening, they’ll typically issue a Letter of Intent (LOI) or Term Sheet outlining the proposed financing structure, interest rates, fees, collateral requirements, covenants, and other key terms.
-This document isn’t a funding commitment but signals serious interest and provides a framework for continued discussions.
+CDEs evaluate the project’s financial viability, community impact, job creation quality, and your team’s capacity to execute successfully.
+If the CDE views your project favorably, they’ll typically issue a Letter of Intent (LOI) or Term Sheet outlining the proposed financing structure, interest rates, fees, collateral requirements, and other key terms.

 Review the LOI carefully with legal and financial advisors.
-Pay particular attention to CDE fees, which can range from 3 to 8 percent of the NMTC investment amount.
-Understand what services these fees cover, including transaction structuring, legal costs, ongoing compliance monitoring, and reporting requirements.
-Evaluate the proposed interest rate, comparing it to the below-market rates you expected and ensuring the overall cost of capital aligns with your financial projections.
+Pay particular attention to CDE fees, which can range from 3% to 8% of the NMTC investment amount.
+Understand what services these fees cover.

 Phase Four: Formal Application Submission